Tilda Swinton: Personal life

 Although born in London and having attended various schools in England, Swinton describes her nationality as Scottish, citing her childhood, growing up in Scotland and Scottish aristocratic family background.
 In 1997, Swinton gave birth to twins, Honor and Xavier Swinton Byrne, with John Byrne, a Scottish artist and playwright.
 She moved to Scotland in 1997, and as of 2023 she lives in Nairn, overlooking the Moray Firth in the Highland region of Scotland, with her children and partner Sandro Kopp, a German painter, with whom she has been in a relationship since 2004.

 In a 2021 interview with Vogue, Swinton mentioned that she identifies herself as queer.
 She was quoted as saying, "I'm very clear that queer is actually, for me anyway, to do with sensibility.
 I always felt I was queer – I was just looking for my queer circus, and I found it.
 And having found it, it's my world."
 She said that her collaborations with several creative visionaries helped her to find a sense of familiar belonging.
+Swinton also described her gender in the interview, saying "I don't know if I could ever really say that I was a girl," she says.
+"I was kind of a boy for a long time.
+I don't know, who knows?
+It changes."
 In a 2022 profile by The Guardian, she stated, "It just so happened I'd also been a queer kid – not in terms of my sexual life, just odd."

 In January 2022, Swinton said she was recovering from long COVID, with symptoms including having trouble getting out of bed, a bad cough, vertigo, and memory loss.
 She also stated that she was considering quitting acting to "retrain as a palliative carer", informed both by the trauma of living through the AIDS epidemic in the UK (feeling a similarity between her experiences and those of the characters in Russell T Davies's 2021 TV drama miniseries It's a Sin) and "witnessing the loving support her parents received from professional carers at the end of their lives, and the impact it had on her."